-1. Cincinnati Fire Department (\$11.8 million)
+1. Cincinnati Fire Department (\$11.0 million)

-Through September 30, 2021, attrition has trended six times higher than expected due to unanticipated sworn separations.
+Through October 31, 2021, attrition has trended four times higher than expected due to unanticipated sworn separations.
 Increased attrition has necessitated the use of overtime to backfill vacant positions.
 Additionally, the COVID-19 pandemic continues to impact sick leave usage.
 Sick leave pay has increased nearly 30% compared to pre-pandemic levels.
-This is due to COVID-19 diagnoses, exposure, or mandatory quarantine periods required while waiting for test results.
+This is due to COVID-19 diagnoses, exposure, mandatory quarantine periods required while waiting for test results, or mandatory leave due to non-attestation of testing under the City's COVID-19 Vaccination Policy for Employees and Onsite Contractors.
 COVID-19 related sick leave has been further exacerbated by the close living and working conditions of sworn staff in fire houses.
-However, overtime is expected to decline starting in January 2022 when Recruit Class #118 graduates.
-If overtime trends do not curtail, the Cincinnati Fire Department projects a need of up to \$11.8 million by fiscal year end due to higher than anticipated lump sum payments and increased overtime.
+However, overtime is expected to decline starting in December 2021 after Recruit Class #118 graduates.
+If overtime trends do not curtail, the Cincinnati Fire Department projects a need of up to \$11.0 million by fiscal year end due to higher than anticipated lump sum payments and increased overtime.
 These items have also impacted wage-based fringe benefit expenses.
 Both the department and the Office of Budget and Evaluation will continue to closely monitor staffing trends and overtime needs.
+Lastly, the department also indicated a potential non-personnel need related to COVID-19 related supply chain issues, which have impacted the cost of materials and supplies.